actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 - True definition: A $100(1-\alpha)$% confidence interval his essentially means is that if we conduct the same regression analysis many times using different samples of $(y_i,x_i)$ and produce confidence intervals of the $\beta$, $100(1-\alpha)$% of these intervals will contain the true $\beta$.
 We should instead see the confidence interval as reflecting of the reliability of the regression.

+With this in mind, having $0$ in the interval essentially tells us that in $95$% of confidence intervals in repeated regressions can contain $\beta = 0$, hence how this can serve as proof that $\beta$ may not significantly differ from $0$.

 $$
 \beta \quad \epsilon \quad (\hat{\beta} \pm t_{(n-2, 1-\frac{\alpha}{2})} \cdot \text{se}(\hat{\beta}))
 $$